pierrepo/mdner/README.md

 At the end of the code execution, the best NER model will be evaluated on the validation set.
 The model will be located in the `results/models` directory.
 In this example, the model will be in `results/models/my_model`.

-### 📈 Results
+### Results
 From the original and paraphrased texts obtained with the mBART model, we have trained two NER model based on the Transformers "*BioMed-RoBERTa-base*" and we evaluated the models on the validation set as shown in Table 1.
-The models were obtained on seed 7522.
+The models were obtained on the seed 7522 and 10 replicates were generated for each of the 2 models.
+These replicates took more than 20 hours to run.
 The results obtained are available in the file `results/outputs/results.csv` and the bash script `scripts/build` is used to create the different models :

 ```bash
 bash scripts/build.sh